-Changes in tax laws or their interpretation could affect the Group's financial condition and the cash flows available to the Group be given by the Company that the tax authorities will not employ a different interpretation of the tax laws which apply to the Group Companies, which may prove unfavourable to the Group.
+Changes in tax laws or their interpretation could affect the Group's financial condition and the cash flows available to the Group

+Tax regulations in number of countries the Group operates in, including Poland, are complex and they are subject to frequent changes.
+The tax law practice of the tax authorities is not homogenous and there are rather significant discrepancies between the judicial decisions issued by administrative courts in tax law matters.
+No assurance may be given by the Company that the tax authorities will not employ a different interpretation of the tax laws which apply to the Group Companies, which may prove unfavourable to the Group.
 One may not exclude the risk that the specific individual tax interpretations already obtained and applied by the Group Companies will not be changed or questioned.
 There is also a risk that once new tax law regulations are introduced, the Group Companies will need to take actions to adjust thereto, which may result in greater costs forced by circumstances related with complying with the changed or new regulations.